Besides web and software development, I enjoy creative writing, photography, hiking, and a good bourbon.

 I've presented Sitecore-based topics to numerous clients, user groups, and colleagues.
 Looking for an interesting topic at a user group or conference?
 See the Speaking section below.

-I'm currently a Lead Technical Consultant on the Customer Experience Platforms team at Perficient Digital.
-Since 2015 I have focused on bringing innovative Sitecore solutions to my clients.
-I also share my knowledge and experience on the Perficient Sitecore blog.
+I'm currently a Solutions Architect on the Sitecore + Episerver team at Perficient.
+Since 2011 I have focused on bringing innovative Sitecore solutions to my clients.
+I also share insights on the Perficient Sitecore blog.

 A money management tool written for my personal workflow that is expanding into a complete budgeting tool.

 A server-side solution for implementing unlimited web forms on static websites.
 Designed for ease-of-use for front-end developers.

 Sitecore Publish Reporting Kit (SPRK)